lexruee/tsl2561/README.md

 # TSL2561

-Linux C driver and Python Bindings for the TSL2561 sensor.
+Raspberry Pi C driver and Python Bindings for the TSL2561 sensor.

 This driver is basically a port of the [Adafruit TSL2561 Light Sensor Driver](https://github.com/adafruit/Adafruit_TSL2561).